trevordowdle/hychain-node-runner-gcp/README.md

 # HyChain Node GCP Runner

-Setup your Hychain node in the cloud for minimal cost.
+Setup your Hychain node in the cloud using GCP for minimal cost.

 Topia donations appreciated if you feel so inclined: 0xC18Aa275a85fb351342cDde4b0e66FceFd0ABA18